Samsung/tizen-docs/docs/application/tizen-studio/setup/openjdk.md

     > **Note**
     >
-    > If the OpenJDK version 12 is not installed, add the `export JAVA_HOME = /Library/Java/JavaVirtualMachines/jdk-12.jdk/Contents/Home` command in the `.profile` or `.bash_profile` file.
+    > If the OpenJDK version 12 is not installed, add the `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-12.jdk/Contents/Home` command in the `.profile` or `.bash_profile` file.

 ## Install OpenJFX